web3pirates/ez-brussels/README.md

 ## Overview

 Welcome to **EEZY**, the ultimate Web3 product designed to simplify your interaction with multiple blockchain networks.
-EEZY allows you to manage your assets across different chains seamlessly from a single Base wallet and spend directly from your Coinbase account with Magic Spend, all without the hassle of switching chains or bridging funds.
-This is made possible by leveraging the cutting-edge technology of LayerZero and Stargate.
+EEZY allows you to manage your assets across different chains seamlessly from a single Base Smart Wallet and top-up directly with your Coinbase account with Magic Spend, all without the hassle of switching chains or bridging funds.
+This is made possible by leveraging the cutting-edge technology of LayerZero and Stargate V2 bridge.

 ## Features

-- **Multi-Chain Support**: Interact with multiple blockchain networks from a single wallet.
+-   from a single wallet.
-- **Base Wallet**: Use one wallet to manage assets across different chains.
+- **Seamless Multi-Chain Experience**: Interact with multiple newtorks with a single click.
-- **Magic Spend**: Spend directly from your Coinbase account without needing to transfer funds.
+- **Base Smart Wallet**: Use a user-friendly wallet to manage assets across different chains.
-- **Seamless Experience**: No need to manually switch chains or bridge funds.
+- **Magic Spend**: Spend directly from your Coinbase Exchange account without needing to transfer funds.
 - **LayerZero Integration**: Utilize LayerZero for secure cross-chain communication.
-- **Stargate Technology**: Leverage Stargate for reliable and efficient cross-chain transactions.
+- **Stargate Technology**: Leverage Stargate for reliable and efficient cross-chain swap transactions.

 ## Getting Started